-The purpose of this document is to outline how Faulkner Street Medical Practice complies with its confidentiality and privacy obligations.
-As an organisation, FSMP’s principal concern is and always will be the health of patients who visit our practice.
+The purpose of this document is to outline how Faulkner Street Medical complies with its confidentiality and privacy obligations.
+As an organisation, FSM’s principal concern is and always will be the health of patients who visit our practice.
 A high level of trust and confidentiality is required to ensure the confidence of the patients we serve.

 Patients will be assured that:

 - their privacy will be protected when visiting the Medical Service Provider,

 - the information collected and retained in our records is correct and up-to-date,

 - and that they can access their information for review.

 FSM recognises that the information we collect is often of a highly sensitive nature and as an organisation we have adopted the highest privacy compliance standards relevant to FSM to ensure personal information is protected.

 For administrative and billing purposes, and to enable the patients to be attended to by other tenanted doctors at FSM, patient information is shared between the medical practitioners/tenanted doctors and other health providers at the medical service provider.
 FSM and the medical practitioners/tenanted doctors may collect personal information regarding patients (including health information) for the purpose of providing medical services and treatment.